George Teague

-Early years
+Early life

 An Air Force brat, Teague grew up at McConnell Air Force Base, Kansas attending Derby High School in Derby, Kansas and Sembach Air Base, before moving to Alabama and attending Jefferson Davis High School.
 As a senior cornerback, he was named first-team class 6A All-state and Academic All-state.
 He also practiced track.

 Teague accepted a football scholarship from the University of Alabama.
 He was a reserve cornerback as a true freshman.
 Teague was named a starter at cornerback as a sophomore, tallying one interception.

 As a junior, Teague was moved to free safety, where he led the conference with six interceptions and recorded career-highs for tackles (54) and passes defensed (11).

 As a senior, Teague tied for the conference lead with six interceptions.
 His 14 career interceptions were two short of the school record at the time.
 Teague came to be known nationally as a playmaker in the 1993 Sugar Bowl.
 This game marked his first interception returned for a touchdown in his college career.
 Five plays later, he raced downfield and caught up with sprinting wide receiver Lamar Thomas and stripped the ball from him in full stride, while maintaining possession and returning the ball upfield.
 Although the play was called back on an offside penalty against Alabama, it was still successful in preventing a Hurricane touchdown, as Miami would have simply declined the penalty had the strip not taken place.
 It also negated Miami's effort to regain their offensive momentum: Miami was forced to punt soon afterward, and never mounted another substantial offensive threat in the Crimson Tide's 34–13 victory.